Education and training

 undertaking research on colorectal cancer, and a Doctorate of Medicine (click here for description) on prognostic factors in urologic malignancies.

 Prof Sengupta is committed to developing better cancer care.
-He is the leader of the Oncology Special advisory group of the Urological Society of Australia and New Zealand (USANZ).
+He is part of the Oncology Special advisory group of the Urological Society of Australia and New Zealand (USANZ), having been leader of this group between 2013 and 2019.
 He is also a Board Director and a member of the Scientific Advisory Committee of the Australian and New Zealand Urogenital and Prostate Cancer Trials Group (ANZUP), which aims to develop collaborative uro-oncology research.
-He is also in the process of implementing institutional protocols for the treatment of patients with urologic cancers.
 Prof Sengupta is also on the Executive Committee of the Clinical Network of the Cancer Council of Victoria and chair of its Urological subcommittee.

 Prof Sengupta has a significant role in teaching surgical trainees, junior doctors and medical students in his role as Professor of Surgery at the Eastern Health Clinical School of Monash University.
 He previously held the position of Director of Training and Research in the Urology Department at Austin Health, Heidelberg.
 Prof Sengupta has served on the Victorian Training, Assessment and Education committee of the Urological Society of Australia and New Zealand in various capacities, including as chair of the committee from 2014 to 2016.

 Prof Sengupta has previous experience in tutoring anatomy to medical students at the University of Melbourne (1996), Trinity College (1996-7) and Stanford University, CA (1997).
 Prof Sengupta has a passion for